PalmPalm7/CS162-Group13-Clone/reports/project3.md

 ## Reflection

-Josh primarily handled the second task, extendable files.
-Zuxin worked on the third task dealing with directories.
-Gary completed and explained the buffer cache.
+Josh primarily handled the second task, extendable files in both documents and implemented it in Pintos.
+Zuxin worked on the third task dealing with directories for the final report as well as coding it.
+Gary completed and explained the buffer cache in Pintos and both documents.
 Handi wrote the student testing report and was in charge of overall synchronization.
 Timeliness was once again a fairly large issue as the group had to eventually resort to a 6 hour worksession on Monday to focus on the persistence tests, the `dir-vine` test, and the student testing document.